gotaproblem/pistorm-atari/README.md

 * Enable SSH at boot time
 * Exit raspi-config

-You can now reach the Pi4 over SSH, check your router web/settings page to find the IP of the PiStorm, or run `ifconfig` locally on the Pi4 from the console.
+You can now reach the Pi over SSH, check your router web/settings page to find the IP of the PiStorm, or run `ifconfig` locally on the Pi from the console.

-Now the final steps to get things up and running, all of this is done from a command prompt (terminal) either locally on the Pi4 or over ssh:
+Now the final steps to get things up and running, all of this is done from a command prompt (terminal) either locally on the Pi or over ssh:
 * `sudo apt-get update`
 * `sudo apt full-upgrade` (If you get mysterious 'not found' messages from running the line in the next step.)
 * `sudo apt-get install git libasound2-dev`
 * `git clone https://github.com/gotaproblem/pistorm-atari`
 * `cd pistorm-atari`
+* `make clean`
+**NOTE**
+If using a Pi3, make must be given an option
+* `make PIMODEL=PI3`
+If using a Pi4, no option is needed
 * `make`

 Copy the boot configuration file: